 - Antarctica is surrounded by the Southern Ocean

 Antarctica is an ice-covered continent that covers the southernmost part of the world.
 The South Pole is located in Antarctica.
 Antarctica is surrounded by the Southern Ocean.

 Where Is Antarctica?

-If you were to sail due south from either Chile, South Africa, Australia or New Zealand, you would come across Antarctica!
-In fact, because the South Pole is on Antarctica, by flying south from anywhere in the world you’d eventually reach the continent.
+If you were to sail due south from either Chile, South Africa, Australia or New Zealand, you’d get to Antarctica!
+In fact, because the South Pole is in Antarctica, by flying south from anywhere in the world you’d eventually reach the continent.

 Antarctica is at the ‘bottom’ of most globes.